 It was a grey day in London when we decided to book a flight to Puglia.
-A very last minute plan, which turned into one of the most incredible adventures so far.
-We planned 1 week in Puglia in such a short time, just a couple of days to understand where to go in Puglia and what to visit.
+A very last-minute plan, which turned into one of the most incredible adventures so far.
+We planned one week in Puglia in such a short time, just a couple of days, to understand where to go in Puglia and what to visit.
 A tour started from Brindisi and ended in Bari after days across dirt roads and incredible landscapes.

-If you are thinking that one week in Puglia is not enough, you might be wrong.
+If you think that one week in Puglia is not enough, you might be wrong.
 In this post, we will share with you how to spend a week in Puglia and be able to see the most beautiful cities.

-Pack your bags, book your flight, take your camera, your sunglasses and enjoy the beautiful southern region called Puglia.
+Pack your bags, book your flight, take your camera and sunglasses, and enjoy Puglia’s beautiful southern region.

 It might seem a clichè about Italy, but our country is so gorgeous, and some parts like Puglia are truly hidden gems which are often out of the tourists’ radar.
 Puglia in one week was possible, even without renting a car.
 The public transport across the country wasn’t the best but did its job.
 But we will talk about our Puglia Road Trip Itinerary another time.

 Is one week in Puglia enough?

 Yes!
-Depending on what kind of itinerary you are looking for, you can manage your Puglia 7 days itinerary very easily.
+Depending on what kind of itinerary you are looking for, you can easily manage your Puglia 7 days itinerary.